oyaasuka/cse320/README.md

 Following the type are four bytes that specify the depth in the tree for this record, as detailed below.
 The depth is specified as an unsigned 32-bit integer in *big-endian* format (most significant byte first).
-Following the type are 8 bytes that specify the size of the record as an unsigned 64-bit integer, also in big-endian format.
+Following the depth are 8 bytes that specify the size of the record as an unsigned 64-bit integer, also in big-endian format.
 The size of the record is the total number of bytes comprising the record, including the header bytes as well as any additional data after the header.